 Therapeutic Supervised Visitation - In situations where the relationship between the parent and child is strained, a third party, such as a social worker, may be required to be present.

-If you have any questions concerning the often difficult and painful issues involved with Child custody law in Woodmere, NY or the Nassau County area, contact Abraham & Jesselson Law Group, LLC for a consultation.
+If you have any questions concerning the often difficult and painful issues involved with Child custody law in Long Island, NY or Nassau County Area, contact Abraham & Jesselson Law Group, LLC for a consultation.